 Please note that International Student Support cannot recommend a particular bank but there are a number of banks located around the university on Byres Road and Dumbarton Road as well as in Glasgow city centre.

 Covid-19 update: Please check for any updates in bank account opening procedures and document requirements with your chosen bank in light of the current circumstances.

 To open an account, you will need:

-- Evidence of your current course of study and address.
+- A bank letter, addressed to the bank to which you will apply, containing evidence of your current course of study and UK term-time address.